petertodd/uniquebits/README.md

   p_i+1 As miners don't know that key, they can't censor the next publication, however revealing that key still allows anyone to securely verify the next publication.

+* Provide the option of publishing via a merkle binary prefix tree to combine multiple publications into one.

 * Use Isis's python3-gnupg